hashchange/jquery.scrollable/README.md

 If you need to be more specific, use `ignoreUser: "click"` to ignore clicks and touch only.
 The scroll animation still stops when the user scrolls.
 Alternatively, you can ignore scrolling, but respond to clicks and touch, with `ignoreUser: "scroll"`.

-It should be said, though, that overriding the user's intent in this way is a bad idea (tm) in almost every case.
+It should be said, though, that overriding the user's intent in this way is a Bad Idea (tm) in almost every case.
 Use `ignoreUser` judiciously.

 ##### Tweaking the user scroll detection